 The old way of IT will continue, but only in part.
 Applications now live in new places; the data center, as SaaS, and in the cloud, but all need to work together.

-Software allows the connected world to function, and in the past decade, physical hardware has shifted to SaaS.
+Software allows the connected world to function.
+Software has shifted to SaaS delivery models in the past decade.
 The world is thinking in terms of apps, mobility, speed, and convenience.
 Budgets, long lead times, complex installations and messy maintenance contracts cause a shift away from pre-programmed hardware and software vendors.
-Amazon, Google and some innovative startups are providing better services faster and every established enterprise feel the pressure to compete.
+Amazon, Google and some innovative startups are providing better services faster and every established enterprise feels the pressure to compete.
 The physical form of hardware is changing: robots, drones, smart devices are becoming regular features in contemporary workplaces.

 Cloud services combine software.
 They achieve desired customer outcomes.
 They redefine the notion of products.

 Setting up traditional software and hardware infrastructure, including networks and security can take while.

 Cloud software revolutionizes this process.
 You can have your technical environment running in about 24 hours.